ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/Create_Kubernetes_Cluster_Local_Zone_Rancher/guide.en-gb.md

 - **For the control plane and etcd nodes:**
   - For a demo setup, you can use a single node for both control plane and etcd.
   - For production, follow best practices and use at least 3 nodes for the control plane and etcd.
-Refer to [Kubernetes Best Practices](https://kubernetes.io/docs/setup/best-practices/).
   - Check the **etcd** and **control plane** boxes.
   - Copy the registration command provided by Rancher.